bcapptain/pihole_log_correlation/README.md

 2. Check the logs: `journalctl -u correlate_blockings.service`
 3. Verify PiHole is running and accessible
 4. Ensure the log directory exists and has proper permissions
+5. For Docker installations, verify that the log volume is properly mounted

 ## License